-A comfortable chair where traditional materials and contemporary design merge
+A comfortable chair blending traditional materials with contemporary design

 HAXA